onyangoouma/Phase-1-Project/README.md

 ## Live link
 https://onyangoouma.github.io/Phase-1-Project/
 ## Known Bugs
 Landing pages are under implementation.
 These would impact you while using the my Daily News Application.
-I encourage users to have any further recommendation for any user experience while using the applicatio.
+I encourage users to have any further recommendation for any user experience while using the application.

 ## Technologies Used
 HTML for creating the web structure.